 Understanding the distinction between IPFS and HTTP requires looking at how they handle addressing, network structure, data permanence, and more.

-| Network Structure | Centralized (Client-Server): Clients request data from central servers.
-Relies on the availability and integrity of these servers. | Decentralized (Peer-to-Peer): Content is distributed across a network of peers.
-Nodes retrieve data from other nodes that have it, reducing reliance on single servers. |
+Network Structure Centralized (Client-Server): Clients request from central servers.
+Decentralized (Peer-to-Peer): Content distributed across network peers.

-| Data Permanence | Content can be easily lost or become inaccessible (404 errors, server decommissioning, censorship).
-Links are fragile. | Aims for a permanent web.
-Content remains accessible as long as at least one node in the network pins (stores) it.
-CIDs are permanent links to specific content versions. |
+Data Permanence Content can be lost or become inaccessible (404 errors, server decommissioning, censorship).
+Aims for permanent web.
+Content remains accessible as long as one node pins it.

-| Efficiency & Speed | Can be slow if the server is distant or overloaded.
-CDNs (Content Delivery Networks) help but are centralized and add cost. | Can fetch data from multiple nearby peers simultaneously using protocols like Bitswap.
-Potentially faster, especially for popular content or in areas with poor direct connectivity to origin servers.
-Reduces bandwidth on origin servers. |
+Efficiency & Speed Can be slow if server is distant or overloaded.
+CDNs help but are centralized and costly.
+Fetch from multiple nearby peers simultaneously.
+Potentially faster for popular content.
+Reduces bandwidth on origin servers.

-| Data Integrity & Security | Relies on HTTPS for secure connection to a *server*.
-The content itself could be altered on the server or tampered with en route if not properly secured. | Content addressing ensures data integrity.
-You get exactly the file you requested because its CID is its hash.
-Any tampering changes the CID. |
+Data Integrity & Security Relies on HTTPS for secure connection.
+Content could be altered on server or tampered with en route.
+Content addressing ensures integrity.
+Tampering changes the CID.
+Always get exactly what you requested.

-| Mutability | Content at a given URL can be changed, overwritten, or deleted by the server owner without the URL changing. | Content addressed by CIDs is immutable.
-To update content, a new version with a new CID is created.
-IPNS (InterPlanetary Naming System) allows for mutable pointers to these immutable CIDs, providing a way to have updatable addresses. |
+Mutability Content at URL can be changed, overwritten, or deleted without URL changing.
+Content addressed by CIDs is immutable.
+New versions get new CIDs.
+IPNS allows mutable pointers.

-| Offline Access | Generally requires an active internet connection to the specific server. | Once content is fetched and cached by a local IPFS node, it can be accessed offline.
-Facilitates local-first applications. |
+Offline Access Generally requires active internet connection to specific server.
+Once fetched and cached locally, content can be accessed offline.
+Facilitates local-first applications.

 The Shift from 'Where' to 'What'